All Episodes

 That is crazy.

-Yeah, that's also that's so stupid.
+Yeah, that's also so stupid.

 You can't legislate that away.

-That's not the point there.
+That's not the argument there.

-Yeah, yeah, but like the the idea that she can equate just being black to being disabled is genuinely wild.
+Yeah, yeah, but like the idea that she can equate just being black to being disabled is genuinely wild.

 Oh, I agree.